 And, in addition to food tips, we’ll also help set you up for your food tour with road trip resources and drive times to major cities in our region:

-- Use these road trip safety tips from Plymouth Rock.
+- Use these warm weather road trip tips from Plymouth Rock.
 They’re a great way to help you get ready for a long haul.

 - Entertain yourself by curating a playlist of your favorite songs.